 How to salt a margarita glass

-To get the full on margarita effect while making them at home, you needed a salted rim!
+To get the full-on margarita effect while making them at home, you needed a salted rim!
 Here are 3 simple steps to salt a margarita glass:

 - On a small serving plate, sprinkle a few tablespoons of course sea salt.

-- Using a lime wedge, wet the lip or rim of a the glass by running the wedge around it.
+- Using a lime wedge, wet the lip or rim of a glass by running the wedge around it.

-- Turn the glass upside-down and dip the wet rim in the salt, turning in a small circle motion to make sure it gets evenly coated.
+- Turn the glass upside-down and dip the wet rim in the salt, turning in a small circular motion to make sure it gets evenly coated.
 Tap the glass with your hand to knock off any excess.